 Fats are essential for life and are the most energy-dense macronutrient, containing nine kilocalories per gram.1 The two main types of dietary fats are saturated and unsaturated fats, differentiated by their chemical composition and structure.
 Most fats found in food are molecules composed of a glycerol backbone with fatty acids attached.
-Fatty acids are chains of carbon, hydrogen, and oxygen.
-The fatty acids in fats differ in the length of the carbon chain and degree of saturation with hydrogen atoms, impacting fat’s physical properties and health effects.
+Fatty acids are chains of carbon, hydrogen, and oxygen.1 The fatty acids in fats differ in the length of the carbon chain and degree of saturation with hydrogen atoms, impacting the physical properties and health effects.

 Saturated Fats